 - Wise up on the metrics that you need to track, and know exactly when and how to measure them

-The first is to figure out who to efficiently measure these on a regular basis.
+Whatever the case, figure out who to efficiently measure these on a regular basis.
 Formulas are useful, but you’ll save time by automating data and metric-tracking in your business.

 Invest in a retail solution with robust reporting and analytics capabilities, so you can focus less on manual calculations and get straight to the insights you need.